 We'll head first to Enkhuizen with its finely decorated Renaissance buildings and the 17th century houses and warehouses of the former Dutch East India Company.

 Here we enjoy the open-air Zuiderzee Museum.
 We will witness life as it was over a hundred years ago as we take a guided stroll through an authentic fishing village.
-From Enkhuizen we travel inland to Medemblik where we explore the medieval Castle Radboud and partake of open-air Monday Market.
+From Enkhuizen we travel inland to Medemblik and partake of open-air Monday Market.

-We are also cycling today through the Anna Paulowna polder boasting 100s of tulip fields.
-It's also the community's flower festival, Bloemendagen- with mosaic artwork of flowers along the streets.
+We start cycling today through the Anna Paulowna polder boasting 100s of tulip fields.

 On our way we stop at the impressive Onderneming in Hipolytueshof for a personal tour of a real working windmill by the town millers!
-Our destination is Den Helder, famous for its residence of the Dutch Royal Navy.
-We visit the fascinating Marine Museum next to our boat docking.
+Our destination is Den Helder, famous for its residence of the Dutch Royal Navy and fascinating Marine Museum next to our boat docking.

-This is also our day to explore the unique island of Texel.
-It takes a full day to enjoy its beaches, picturesque fishing villages and nature preserves.
-Suzie and Roger hope to share some of their favorite routes and secluded bike paths.
+The largest of protected Waddensee Islands, Texel takes a full day to enjoy its beaches, picturesque fishing villages and nature preserves.
+Guide, Tamara, will share some of her favorite routes and secluded bike paths.

 We'll return to Den Helder on the late evening ferry and savor a hearty dinner onboard Flora.